alessandro-amadelli/txt_img_converter/README.md

 ## This utility allows you to convert a text into an image and vice-versa

 ### How the conversion is done
-Every text character corresponds to a specific unicode value, eg:
+Every text character corresponds to a specific unicode value.
+**Eg:**
 - A -> 65
 - B -> 66
 - ...